brimdata/zed/zng/docs/spec.md

 (i.e., 23 plus the count of all previous typedefs in the stream) and the new type definition.

-The type ID is encoded as a `uvarint`, an encoding used throughout the BZNG format.
+The type ID is encoded as a `uvarint`, an encoding used throughout the ZNG format.

 > Inspired by Protocol Buffers,
 > a `uvarint` is an unsigned, variable-length integer encoded as a sequence of